cfljam/Onion_BSA_RNASEQ_Workflow/paper/BaldwinVariantValidationHRM.md

 were 69%, yielding 77 resolvable polymorphic HRM markers.
 Using a selective bin mapping strategy these markers validated the BSR-seq approach with enrichment for chromosome 1 and *AcBlt1* associated markers.

 ### Conclusions

 This method provides an efficient approach for medium-scale validation of variants from Pool-seq or other genetics approaches employing second-generation sequencing.
-The large SNP set and markers developed in this reproducible onion stock will be useful for marker-assisted selection and comparative mapping for this important adaptive trait.
+Jupyter notebooks provide a lightweight but scalable means to share configuration, and organise documentation of complex computational workflows such as those required for variant selection and genetic marker design.

 Keywords
 ---------